-A carpet labeled heavy domestic or extra-heavy domestic has been more rigorously tested than other types of carpeting and will better withstand the demands of stair use.
-Even if you're using a more durable carpet type, pair the carpeting with a good quality, hard-wearing under pad, particularly around the nosing and edges of each step.
-If price is a concern, invest in a premium quality underlay and a slightly lesser quality carpet; the underlay will help to prolong the life of the carpet.
+A carpet labeled heavy domestic or extra-heavy domestic is more rigorously tested than other types of carpeting and will better withstand the demands of stair use.
+Pairing the carpeting with a good quality, hard-wearing under pad will protect the stairs and make a softer landing for feet.
+If price is a concern, invest in a premium quality underlay and a slightly lesser quality carpet as the underlay will help to prolong the life of the carpet.

 Blended fibers, often 80 percent wool to 20 percent synthetic fiber, combines the resilience and warmth of wool with the hard-wearing, more investment-friendly properties of synthetics, making them an optimal choice for stairs.